-Prerequisite: BUS 2003 with C- or better grade, minimum cumulative grade point average of 2.5
+Prerequisite: BUS 2003 with a grade of C-, minimum cumulative grade point average of 2.5 to conduct it.

-This course is designed to give students a basic understanding of marketing research, how to use it, and how to conduct it.
 Students will be introduced to the different methods of marketing research and the application of these methods to real-world problems.
 Students will learn theoretical and methodological concepts for conducting applied marketing research.
 The course explores quantitative methods such as surveys, and qualitative methods such as focus groups.
 Students will learn by conducting marketing research on selected problems.
 Students will get hands-on experience by developing a research project, collecting and analyzing data, reporting and presenting results, and making recommendations.